-Inside, the Beetle’s design was fairly utilitarian.
+Inside, the Beetle's design was utilitarian.
 Its interior featured several painted metal surfaces and a painted metal dash with instruments in a circular binnacle.
-The front and rear seats were adjustable and the rear seats could fold down to accommodate large storage items.
+The front and rear seats were adjustable.
+The rear seats could fold down to accommodate ample storage items.

-The original 25 hp Beetle was designed for the desired cruising speed of 100 km/h (62 mp/h) on the newly constructed Reichsautobahn system.
-After the second world war, the Beetle output was boosted to 36, then 40 hp where it remained unchanged until 1966.
+The original 25 hp Beetle was designed for the desired cruising speed of 100 km/h (62 mph) on the newly constructed Reichsautobahn system.
+After the second world war, Volkswagen boosted the Beetle's output to 36, then 40 hp, where it remained unchanged until 1966.

 From 1966 onwards, several motors were added, with each superseding the last with better performance and fuel economy.
-The largest was a 2.0-liter motor producing 95 metric horsepower (70 kW; 94 bhp) that was also used in the Porsche 912E vehicles.
+The largest was a 1,600 cc motor producing 57 hp (43 kW / 58 PS).

-The Type 1 Beetle spawned a number of vehicles, most notably the Volkswagen New Beetle, which was in production from 1997 until 2010.
-The New Beetle was designed by J Mays and Freeman Thomas and at the 1994 North American International Auto Show, the New Beetle design was unveiled.
+The Type 1 Beetle spawned some other Volkswagen variants, most notably the Volkswagen New Beetle, which was in production from 1997 until 2010.
+J Mays and Freeman Thomas designed the New Beetle, and at the 1994 North American International Auto Show, Volkswagen unveiled the New Beetle design.

 The New Beetle design was hugely inspired by the exterior design of the original Beetle.
 It replicated a retro take on the classic Type 1 design and utilized separate fenders, vestigial running boards, sloping 'bug-eye' headlamps, and large round taillights.

-Whilst there were distinct similarities in exterior design between the Type 1 and the New Beetle, the New Beetle had its engine in the front and used a front-wheel-drive drivetrain.
-The motor was also significantly improved, offering TDI compression-ignition engines that were turbocharged (1998 model only).
-There was also the 1.8T, which was the first turbocharged spark-ignition engine for the New Beetle.
+While there were distinct similarities in exterior design between the Type 1 and the New Beetle, the New Beetle had its engine in the front and used a front-wheel-drive drivetrain.
+The engine was also significantly improved, offering turbocharged TDI compression-ignition engines (1998 model only).
+There was also the 1.8T, the first turbocharged spark-ignition engine for the New Beetle.

 Volkswagen Beetle (A5)

 The Volkswagen Beetle A5 was produced between 2011–2019 and was again assembled in Volkswagen's plant in Puebla, Mexico.
-Volkswagen's goal with the A5 model was to give the Beetle a more aggressive appearance whilst maintaining some stylistic aspects that are clearly reminiscent of the Type 1 Beetle.
+Volkswagen's goal with the A5 model was to give the Beetle a more aggressive and modern appearance while maintaining some stylistic aspects reminiscent of the Type 1 Beetle.

 The legacy of the Beetle lives on as one of the most successful cars ever made.
-The Type 1 Beetle had a production run from 1938 until 2003 where the very last Type 1 Beetle rolled off the production line, making it vehicle number 21,529,464.
+The Type 1 Beetle had a production run from 1938 until 2003, when the very last Type 1 Beetle rolled off the production line, making it vehicle number 21,529,464.
 The Beetle was the longest-running and most-manufactured car ever made.

-While it’s widely recognized that it was Ferdinand Porsche who designed Volkswagen Beetle, many others had an influence.
+While it's widely recognized that Ferdinand Porsche designed Volkswagen Beetle, many others had an influence.
 Over 65 years in production, the Beetle design revolutionized the automotive industry and earned popular culture status through its appearance in numerous films and television series.